History of the Disorder:

 Those that fit the criterion for this personality pattern may be appropriately described as "self-sacrificing altruists."
 They find satisfaction in serving others, viewing life as unfair but feel that they are tasked with helping those less fortunate than them, even if the disparity is contrived.
 It isn't uncommon for these people to give their all in the workplace while failing to climb higher than a middle-management position.

 The laziness or incompetence of their co-workers can lead these people to expect (internally that is) that their peers adopt the same work ethic as themselves.
 Engaging in excessive or unsolicited self-sacrifice does not occur exclusively in people who have been sexually, physically and psychologically abused, neither is it exclusive to those who are not victims of abuse.
+Anyone could suffer from this disorder and they could suffer to different extents as well.
+If the individual is a victim of abuse this behavior can carry on to other relationships, even if a future partner is not abusive.
+It can be extremely difficult for anyone to overcome these feelings and nearly impossible without professional help.

 Speaking With a Professional